 Amazing Grace went on to become the most sung, most recorded, and most loved hymn in the world.
 This village hymn became a global anthem.
 And behind its great success was a businessman named John Thornton.

 Thornton came alongside his friend John Newton and gave generously so that more and more people could hear and sing God’s word.
-And two hundred and thirty-eight years later we are still singing it!
+And two hundred and forty-three years later we are still singing it!

 Here's Amazing Grace in its original form: